This month we’re celebrating the successful first year of a pioneering at-home chemotherapy service for children funded by Candlelighters.

 Both are sure to be brilliant events as always, hosted by the hard-working committees of Ilkley and Knaresborough Candlelighters.
 We hope you’ll support them in these fantastic events!

-Candlelighters have been trialling opening our Family Support Centre, The Square on Saturdays to increase access to our support for our families.
+Candlelighters have been trialling opening our family support centre, The Square, on Saturdays to increase access to our support for our families.
 On Saturdays at The Square, Lucy Peel and Jess Burton, two of our Family Support Workers have provided wonderful crafts, fun activities, and food offerings.
 Our Sarnies and Smoothies on a Saturday have gone down a treat!
-They have also ensured that spaces in The Square can be utilised to their full capacity such as the homework corner and the reading nook.
+They have also ensured that spaces in The Square can be used to their full capacity such as the homework corner and the reading nook.

 Our Family Support Manager, Lucy Junni, conducted research with families that showed the importance of sibling support during childhood cancer treatment.
 Opening The Square on Saturdays provides families more opportunities to spend time together while enjoying engaging activities like crafting or catching up on homework.
 The Square is a wonderful space that offers families a break from the clinical hospital setting.